kyrylo0605/wordpress/wp-content/plugins/backup/README.txt

 6. Site backup customization

 == Changelog ==
+= 1.4.3 =
+* Admin Panel "Manual Backup" JS error fix on WordPress 5.5 version.

+= 1.4.2 =
+* Design changes in the Admin Panel of the plugin
+* Download via PHP fix
+* Bug fix during the Database restore process
+* Fix of some PHP Warnings
+* Code improvement
+* Compatibility test with WordPress 5.5 version

 = 1.4.1 =
 * Security improvement
 * Some environment checks were carried out which ensure that the plugin works seamlessly.
 The mentioned checks are necessary for the plugin to work as intended.